Alliance for Open Media: History

+2022

+Articles suggested that Google was in planning to release 2 open formats, High-dynamic-range video/HDR video and 3D audio, as alternatives to Dolby Atmos and Dolby Vision video technology.
+A draft called IAC has been developed for audio, and Samsung's HDR10+ will not be utilized.

+During September 2022, AOMedia announced Project Caviar.
+Although the name is yet to be disclosed, the announcement was made public through a journal authored by AOMedia developers and biographies shared on the doc: and after a month papers calls were released with an early draft.
+The Video Codec Working Group (CWG) was the first AOMedia technical group.
+Recognizing some needs, AOMedia created, in February 2022, the Volumetric Visual Media Working Group (VVMWG).

+In June 2022, 10 universities and 24 organizations (companies) went to Alliance for Open Media Symposium, with various engineers working on AV1 and developing the new technologies in the cwg incubators gains test for the Next Generation AOM standard.
+There are in the alliance efforts done through different working groups.
+AVM: AOM Video Model - was created in the AOMedia GitLab repository.
+It consists of tools based on research candidate.
+AVM is the software codebase that AOMedia is using for its research and development of the next generation video coding technologies.
+The development happens in stages, and each new anchor is the codebase in which previously adopted experiments have been integrated and which is used in the following round of the experiments. - this repo based on Libaom, reference encoder for AV1 format.

+2023

+During June 2023, AOMedia announced that Zoom Video Communications would become a promoter member.

 AOMedia Video

-The Alliance for Open Media (AOMedia)'s first project was the creation of an open video compression format and codec optimized for streaming media over the internet, intended for both commercial and non-commercial content, including user-generated content.
+AOMedia's first project was the creation of an open video compression format and codec optimized for streaming media over the internet, intended for both commercial and non-commercial content, including user-generated content.
 The format is intended to be the first in a line of new, AOMedia Video (AV) formats being developed.

 AOMedia planned for the first version of its format (AV1) to be completed before the end of 2017.
 However, work on the bitstream specification will be continued into 2018.
 The format is the primary contender for standardisation by the video coding standard working group NetVC of the Internet Engineering Task Force (IETF).

-The main distinguishing features of AV1 are its royalty-free licensing terms and state of the art performance.
+The main distinguishing features of AV1 are its purported royalty-free licensing terms and performance.
 AV1 is specifically designed for real-time applications and for higher resolutions than typical usage scenarios of the current generation (H.264) of video formats.

+In 2019, Sisvel International formed a patent pool for selling licenses to intellectual property it anticipates will be necessary to comply with the AV1 standard.
+AOMedia said this was contrary to its goal of a standard developed entirely with free, donated technology owned by the organization.
+Sisvel anticipates AV1 will require patented technology developed outside the AOMedia member organizations.